famiu/feline.nvim/README.md

 ## Miscellaneous
 ### Naming
-The name of this plugin is a pun based on the convention of the names statusline plugins ending with 'line', while also being a tribute to cats, and this statusline is supposed to be as quick like a cat's instincts, so I guess the name fits.
+The name of this plugin is a silly pun based on the convention of the names of statusline plugins ending with 'line', while also being named after cats.
+And in a way this statusline is supposed to be as quick as a cat's instincts, so I guess the name fits.

 ### Special thanks
 [glepnir](https://github.com/glepnir) - for creating [galaxyline](https://github.com/glepnir/galaxyline.nvim) which this plugin was inspired by.